hardwario/lora-modem/README.md

 # Open LoRaWAN Modem for Murata Type ABZ Module

 The aim of this project is to develop open source LoRaWAN modem for the [Type ABZ](https://github.com/hardwario/lora-modem-abz/wiki/Type-ABZ-Modules) wireless module by Murata.
 The firmware provides an AT command interface backward compatible with Murata Modem, Murata's proprietary LoRaWAN firmware.
-Although the firmware was primarily developed with the HARDWARIO [LoRa Module](https://shop.hardwario.com/lora-module/) in mind, it can be used in all Type ABZ modules with an open (user-reprogrammable) microcontroller.
+The firmware can be used on all Type ABZ variants with an open (user-reprogrammable) microcontroller.
+Binary firmware images are provided for HARDWARIO [LoRa Module](https://shop.hardwario.com/lora-module/), Arduino [MKR WAN 1300](https://store-usa.arduino.cc/products/arduino-mkr-wan-1300-lora-connectivity), and [MKR WAN 1310](https://store.arduino.cc/products/arduino-mkr-wan-1310) boards.

 ## Main Features